aaronkollasch/jupyter-o2/README.rst

 Follow the printed path to ``jupyter-o2.cfg`` and edit according to its instructions, particularly the ``DEFAULT_USER`` and ``INIT_JUPYTER_COMMANDS`` fields.

+Make sure you have X11 forwarding active (e.g. install `XQuartz <https://www.xquartz.org/>`_ if on a Mac).

 For more info on setting up Jupyter and troubleshooting Jupyter-O2, see the `jupyter-o2 tips`_.

 .. _jupyter-o2 tips: https://github.com/aaronkollasch/jupyter-o2/blob/master/jupyter_o2_tips.rst

 Usage
 ------------------------------
+Jupyter-O2 should be run locally using the following command format:

 .. code-block:: console

     jupyter-o2 [subcommand]